BenjaminShinar/Books-Resources/AWS Skill Builder/AWS Tecinical Essentials/README.md

 (video)
 VPC - virtual private cloud, a boundary around applications and resources, from the internet and from other aws resources.
 VPC go inside an Availability Zone and have an IP range (CIDR), we will use oregon and 10.1.0.0/16. under the services bar, we choose <kbd>VPC</kbd> and then <kbd>create VPC</kbd>, we choose the name and the ip range. inside the vpc, we divide the resources into logical groups called _subnets_. we can separate subnets and have one public and open to internet access, and one private.
 The subnet lives inside a VPC, is attached to a specific Availability Zone, and has an ip range that is a subset of the VPC range (such as 10.1.1.0/24 for the public subnet, and 10.1.3.0/24 for the private subnet). inside the vpc page, we choose <kbd>Create Subnet</kbd>, choose the name, the vpc, the Availability Zone and provide the CIDR range.\
-All the resources in the vpc are isolated from others, so to allow Internet connectivity, we need an **Internet Gateway** (attached to the vpc). <kbd>Create Internet Gateway</kbd>, then <kbd>Attach to VPC</kbd>. if we want to limit internet access and only allow access from a specific location, we can use **Virtual Private Gateway** (VPN). ideally we would want to have duplicated resources in a different Availability Zone for high availability.
+All the resources in the vpc are isolated from others, so to allow Internet connectivity, we need an <cloud>Internet Gateway</cloud> (attached to the vpc). <kbd>Create Internet Gateway</kbd>, then <kbd>Attach to VPC</kbd>. if we want to limit internet access and only allow access from a specific location, we can use <cloud>Virtual Private Gateway</cloud> (VPN). ideally we would want to have duplicated resources in a different Availability Zone for high availability.

 If VPCs are like local networks, the subnets are similar to virtual local networks, we use subnets to isolate the access to resources inside the vpc, public subnets are connected to outside AWS, while private subnets only communicate with resources in the AWS VPC.